george-hawkins/breadboard-vtx-control/README.md

     #define UART2_RX_PIN PD6
     #define UART2_TX_PIN PD5

 So the UART2 RX and TX pins are PD6 and PD5 respectively.
-If you look at the pin out diagram in the user manual (or the one that came in the board's blister pack), you'll find these pins near the top-right of the CN9 header.
+If you look at the pinout diagram in the user manual (or the one that came in the board's blister pack), you'll find these pins near the top-right of the CN9 header.

 Setting up the RX
 -----------------